How can you use casino statistics in content marketing?

 Beginner vs advanced considerations

 Different team maturities require different approaches.
-For teams starting out, focus on getting clean traffic and engagement data, and developing a habit of testing.
-Advanced teams can invest in modelling and cross-touchpoint attribution to guide wider resource allocation.
+Teams getting started should focus on clean traffic and engagement measurement, basic segmentation, and a regular testing habit.
+More advanced teams can invest in modeling, cross-touchpoint attribution, and deeper first-party data integrations.

 - Beginner: set up basic analytics, track page-level engagement, use keyword research for topic ideas